GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/02.611-620/02.There-is-Sunlight-on-the-Hilltop/docs.md

 In my heart and mind ascending,
 My glad spirit follows Thee.

-Refrain:
-O the sunlight! beautiful sunlight!
-O the sunlight in the heart!
-Jesus' smile can banish sadness;
-It is sunlight in the heart.

 3.
 Loving Saviour, Thou hast bought me,
 And my life, my all, is Thine;